Reboog711/DCIProjectSeeds/Angular2TypeScript/readme.md

 ## Todo List

 * Configure this seed for compiling CSS
-* Configure this seed for unit Tests
+* Configure this seed for unit tests
-* Figure out a way to concat the output to create a single JS File--it only appears to work if I include all Angular libraries as part of that single output file.
+* Figure out a way to Enable Prod mode for Angular 2 automatically when running the buildProd

+## Known Issues

+* The buildWatch task will not process HTML files that were created after the buildWatch task starts.